-ıarm acy: □ P rescriptions for a Medical Emergency re e will cover prescriptions that are filled at an out-of-network pharmacy if the prescriptions are lated to care for a medical emergency or urgently needed care, are included in our Drug List ithout restrictions, and are not excluded from Medicare Part D coverage. □ C overage when traveling or out of the service area p tr Then traveling within the U.S. you have access to network pharmacies nationwide.
-Bring your rescriptions and medication with you and be sure to check the pharmacy directory for your avel plans to locate a network pharmacy while traveling.
-If you are leaving the country, you hay be able to obtain a greater day supply to take with you before leaving for the country here there are no network pharmacies available. □ If you are unable to obtain a covered drug in a timely manner within the convice area because of
+We will cover prescriptions that are filled at an out-of-network pharmacy if the prescriptions are related to care for a medical emergency or urgently needed care, are included in our Drug List without restrictions, and are not excluded from Medicare Part D coverage.

+• Coverage when traveling or out of the service area

+When traveling within the U.S. you have access to network pharmacies nationwide.
+Bring your prescriptions and medication with you and be sure to check the pharmacy directory for your travel plans to locate a network pharmacy while traveling.
+If you are leaving the country, you may be able to obtain a greater day supply to take with you before leaving for the country where there are no network pharmacies available.

-- ☐ If you are unable to obtain a covered drug in a timely manner within the service area because a network pharmacy that provides 24-hour service is not within reasonable driving distance. - ☐ If you are trying to fill a prescription drug not regularly stocked at an accessible network retail or mail-order pharmacy (including high cost and unique drugs). - ☐ If you need a prescription while a patient in an emergency department, provider based clinic, outpatient surgery, or other outpatient setting.
+- If you are unable to obtain a covered drug in a timely manner within the service area because a network pharmacy that provides 24-hour service is not within reasonable driving distance. - If you are trying to fill a prescription drug not regularly stocked at an accessible network retail or mail-order pharmacy (including high cost and unique drugs). - If you need a prescription while a patient in an emergency department, provider based clinic, outpatient surgery, or other outpatient setting.